Comparison inequalities and fastest-mixing Markov chains: Introduction and summary. Introduction and summary

 The mixing time of a Markov chain can indeed be bounded using the SLEM, which provides the asymptotic exponential rate of convergence to stationarity.
-(See, e.g.,\ \cite{AldousFill} for background and standard Markov chain terminology used in this paper.)
-But the SLEM provides only a surrogate for true measures of discrepancy from stationarity, such as the standard total variation (TV) distance, separation (sep), and $L^2$-distance.
-For the path problem, for example, Diaconis [personal communication] has wondered whether the uniform chain might in fact minimize such distances after any given number of steps (when, for definiteness, all chains considered must start at~$0$).
-In this paper we show that this is indeed the case: The uniform chain is truly fastest-mixing in a wide variety of senses.
-Consider any $t \geq 0$.
-What we show, precisely, is that, for any birth-and-death chain\footnote{Arbitrary holding is allowed at each state.} $X$ having symmetric transition kernel on the path and initial state~$0$, the probability mass function (pmf) $\pi_t$ of $X_t$ majorizes the pmf $\sigma_t$ of $U_t$.
-(A definitive reference on the theory of majorization is~\cite{MR81b:00002}.)
-We will show using this that four examples of discrepancy from uniformity that are larger for $X_t$ than for $U_t$ are (i)~$L^p(\pi)$-distance for any $1 \leq p \leq \infty$ (including the standard TV and $L^2$ distances); (ii)~separation; (iii)~Hellinger distance; and (iv)~Kullback--Leibler divergence.
+(See, e.g.,~\cite{AldousFill} for background and standard Markov chain terminology used in this paper.)
+But the SLEM provides only a surrogate for true measures of discrepancy from stationarity, such as the standard total variation (TV) distance, separation (sep) and $L^2$-distance.
+For the path problem, for example, Diaconis (personal communication) has wondered whether the uniform chain might in fact minimize such distances after any given number of steps (when, for definiteness, all chains considered must start at $0$).
+In this paper we show that this is indeed the case: the uniform chain is truly fastest-mixing in a wide variety of senses.
+Consider any $t \geq0$.
+What we show, precisely, is that, for any birth-and-death chain \footnote{Arbitrary holding is allowed at each state.} $X$ having symmetric transition kernel on the path and initial state $0$, the probability mass function (p.m.f.) $\pi_t$ of $X_t$ majorizes the p.m.f. $\sigma_t$ of $U_t$.
+(A definitive reference on the theory of majorization is~\cite{MR81b00002}.)
+We will show using this that four examples of discrepancy from uniformity that are larger for $X_t$ than for $U_t$ are (i) $L^p(\pi)$-distance for any $1 \leq p \leq\infty$ (including the standard TV and $L^2$ distances); (ii)~separation; (iii) Hellinger distance; and (iv) Kullback--Leibler divergence.

 The technique we use to prove that $\pi_t$ majorizes $\sigma_t$ is new and remarkably simple, yet quite general.
-In \refS{S:CI} we describe our method of comparison inequalities.
-We show (\refC{C:homog}) that if two Markov semigroups satisfy a certain \emph{comparison inequality} at time~$1$, then they satisfy the same comparison inequality at all times~$t$.
-We also show, in \refS{S:maj} (see especially \refC{C:TVsepL2}), how the comparison inequality can be used to compare mixing times---in a variety of senses---for the chains with the given semigroups.
+In Section~\ref{SCI} we describe our method of comparison inequalities.
+We show (Corollary~\ref{Chomog}) that if two Markov semigroups satisfy a certain \textit{comparison inequality} at time $1$, then they satisfy the same comparison inequality at all times $t$.
+We also show, in Section~\ref{Smaj} (see especially Corollary~\ref{CTVsepL2}), how the comparison inequality can be used to compare mixing times---in a variety of senses---for the chains with the given semigroups.